juanmacias/techPump/README.md

 ## Requirements

-Add `127.0.0.1   sites.techpump.local` line in your `/etc/hosts` file
+Add `127.0.0.1   sites.techpump.local` line in your `/etc/hosts` file.
+This is site for manage sites.
+Add `127.0.0.1   cerdas.com` line in your `/etc/hosts` file.
+This is demo site.
+Add `127.0.0.1   conejox.com` line in your `/etc/hosts` file.
+This is demo site.

 ## Starting server